pdx-cs-sound/course-notes/09-analysis/01-feature-id.md

 * Simple method

-  * Build a filter bank
+  * Build a filter bank or use an FFT

-  * Watch for changes in power at key frequencies.
+  * Watch for changes in power at note frequencies.
 Tuning?

   * Lots of heuristics are helpful